 Tips to help

-- Choose a treatment that fits best with your life.
+- This makes it easier to chose ART that fits with your daily life.

 - Use a weekly pill box.
 Then you can see if you miss a dose.
 If your clinic does not provide one, most chemists sell one for about £2 – a good investment. i-Base can sometimes provide these free – call the phoneline for details.